Red River County, Texas: Politics

 Red River County is represented, as of January 2015, in the Texas House of Representatives by the Republican Gary VanDeaver, the former superintendent of the New Boston Independent School District in New Boston, Texas.

+Red River County is located within District 1 of the Texas House of Representatives.
+Red River County is located within District 1 of the Texas Senate.